tony1142/superstore-sales-analysis/dataset/dataset_details.md

 ### 4. View Creation for Analysis
 - A SQL **view** (`vw_superstore_analysis`) was created to integrate **Orders**, **Returns**, and **People** tables.
-- This simplified analysis by providing a **single unified dataset**.
+- This simplified the analysis by providing a **single unified dataset**.

 ### 5. Returns Table Limitation
 - The **Returns** table only identifies returned orders, not individual returned products.
 - As a result, return analysis is limited to the **order level**, not the **product level**.
-- **Workaround**: Estimated product-level returns by joining Returns with Orders and assuming all items in a returned order were affected.
+- **Workaround**: Estimate product-level returns by joining Returns with Orders while assuming all items in a returned order were affected.

 > 💡 All steps are documented in `data_wrangling_mysql.sql` and `data_preparation_mysql.sql`.